 - Anaktuvuk Pass is a Nunamiut Eskimo community dependent upon subsistence activities.

 - Village of Anaktuvuk Pass

 - Ban sale, importation, and possession of alcohol.

 - Bingo/Pull Tabs and Recreation

-- The 4,800' gravel airstrip is owned and operated by the North Slope Borough and provides Anaktuvuk Pass with year-round access.
-There is no road to Anaktuvuk Pass, but "cat-trains" transport cargo from the Trans-Alaska pipeline haul road during winter months.
+- A gravel airstrip is owned and operated by the North Slope Borough and provides Anaktuvuk Pass with year-round access.
+There is no road to Anaktuvuk Pass, all goods and services are received by air.
 Snow machines and ATVs are used for local transportation.

 - State Ferry

 - Community's House District

 - Incorporation Type